Good reasons to buy

 How are Serious Illness Benefit and Critical Illness different?

-Essentially, they do the same thing – both protect you in case you fall ill.
+Essentially, they do the same thing – both protect you in case you become seriously ill.
 But they define illnesses differently, and that can sometimes mean different payouts, too.
 It really depends on your needs.
 So it’s always a good idea to make sure you’re clear on what’s covered.

 What makes this cover so affordable?